Revolutions Against the Church

 Revolutions Against the Church: historical assaults on altar, throne, and family.

 The Reformers claimed that the true Church had disappeared, decayed, or become invisible.
-Luther and Calvin rejected the visible hierarchy, the sacramental priesthood, and the authority Christ gave to His Church.
-St. Francis de Sales responded with unwavering clarity:
+Luther and Calvin rejected visible hierarchy, sacramental priesthood, and the authority Christ gave His Church.
+St. Francis de Sales answered with simplicity and force:

 "A body that cannot be seen is not a body.
 The Church is visible, or it is nothing."

 Human rebellion cannot extinguish divine promises.
-The Church is not hidden, nor can she be eclipsed by human wickedness.
-This doctrine exposes the fundamental flaw of Protestant ecclesiology and simultaneously rebukes Modernist claims that the Church has "evolved," "reimagined herself," or "found new expressions" in the apostate Vatican II sect.
+The Church is not hidden by human wickedness, nor refashioned by human theories.
+This destroys Protestant ecclesiology and rebukes every later claim that the Church has "evolved" into a new religion.

 "Show us your pastors by a continual succession from the Apostles, and we will believe you."